-Continue heading north on the White Trail.
-In about half a mile, you’ll pass the other end of the Red-on-White Trail on the left (the junction is marked with a cairn).
+Continue heading north on the White Trail, which climbs gradually.
+In half a mile, you’ll pass the other end of the Red-on-White Trail on the left (the junction is marked with a cairn).
 The White Trail now descends to reach a junction with the Orange Trail.
 Turn right and follow the Orange Trail for 100 feet to an east-facing viewpoint, then return to the White Trail and turn right.
 The trail now descends more steeply.
-At the base of the descent, the trail crosses a stream and reaches a junction with the Green Trail, which begins on the right.
+At the base of the descent, the trail crosses a wooden footbridge over a stream and reaches a junction with the Green Trail, which begins on the right.

-At the crest of the hill, the trail turns left, leaving the road, and descends.
-It soon turns right and reaches a junction with the blue-on-white-blazed Butler Connecting Trail.
+At the crest of the rise, the trail turns left, leaving the road, and descends.
+It soon reaches a junction with the blue-on-white-blazed Butler Connecting Trail.
 Turn left and follow this blue-on-white trail downhill.
 After traversing a rocky area and turning right on a woods road, the trail reaches the dam of the reservoir.
-Turn left, cross the dam, then turn right onto the Blue Trail to return to the trailhead and your car.Publication: Submitted by Daniel Chazin on 04/10/2003 updated/verified on 04/07/2014
+Turn left, cross the dam, then turn right onto the Blue Trail to return to the trailhead and your car.Publication: Submitted by Daniel Chazin on 04/10/2003 updated/verified on 08/20/2019